NBISweden/workshop-reproducible-research/pages/git/git-3-committing-changes.md

 of `git reset` to unstage the file above!

 * Run `git status` again.
-See that now only `config.yml` is staged for being committed, whereas the changes in `environment.yml` are tracked by git, but not ready to be committed.
+See that now only `config.yml` is staged for being committed, whereas the changes in `environment.yml` are tracked by Git, but not ready to be committed.

 * Commit the changes in `config.yml`: